Speed limits in France

-French roads have a variable maximum speed limit that depends on weather conditions.
-In dry weather rural 2- or 3-lane roads are limited to 80 km/h, 4-lane expressways (in rural areas) 110 km/h, and highways (in rural areas, when classified as motorway) 130 km/h.
-When raining, the limits are respectively lowered to 80, 100, and 110 km/h.
-Urban speed limit of 50 km/h is unaffected by weather.
+When raining, the default speed limit on dual carriageway roads is reduced to 100 km/h, and on motorways 110 km/h (or 100 km/h if signposted for a lower dry-weather speed than the 130 km/h default).
+Single carriageway roads are reduced to 80 km/h — in practice, this now only applies for such roads that have since returned to 90 km/h.
+Urban speed limits are unaffected by weather.
 The general speed limit is lowered to 50 km/h on all roads in the fog or other low-visibility conditions if visibility is under 50 metres.